 Let us explain it one more time:

-Till now we can only speculate as to where big man Audulf had his power base or where his hall stood.
+Until now we can only speculate as to where big man Audulf had his power base or where his hall stood.
 The fourteenth-century pro-Holland chronicler Johannis De Beke argued that Audulf had his burh, or burgh, at Foreburg (present-day town Voorburg) in province Zuid Holland.
 This has been dismissed as fiction.
 But we can assume it must have been in the central river-lands of the Netherlands.
-The river basins of the river Old-Rhine, of the river Vecht and the estuaries of the mighty rivers Rhine and Meuse at the coast of present-day province Zuid Holland, might very well be power bases of early-medieval rulers.
+The river basins of the River Old Rhine, of the River Stichtse Vecht and the estuaries of the mighty rivers Rhine and Meuse at the coast of present-day province Zuid Holland, might very well be power bases of early-medieval rulers.
 It gave them control over important trade networks, and at the same time they were connected to the elite network of the wider North Sea that had developed from the sixth century.
-It is also thought Frisian (over)kings or counts like Aldgisl and Radbod might have had their power base here, and perhaps also the fifth-century King Finn.
+It is also thought Frisian (over)kings or counts like Aldgisl and Radbod might have had their power base here, and perhaps also the fifth-century king Finn.

 - Abramson, T., Studies in early medieval coinage.
 Volume 2.
 New Perspectives (2011)

 - Bauer, A. & Pesch, A. (ed), Hvanndalir – Beiträge zur europaischen Altertumskunde und mediävistischen Literaturwissenschaft; Düwel, K., Merkwürdiges zu Goldbraktaeten und anderen Inschriftenträgern (2018)

 - Beers, J., Runes in Frisia.
 On the Frisian origin of runic finds (2012)

 - Boeles, P.C.J.A., Nogmaals het zwaardje van Arum en de Hada-munt (1906)